JoySkipper/GBT_RFI_pipeline/README.md

 TRFI_040420_81 parameter data gleaned
 ```

+These are all the files to be processed during stage 2.
+It shows that the metadata necessary to process the files was successfully gleaned from the files.

 ### Stage 2:

 Afterwards, IDL sessions will pop up and be exited out as the script processes each RFI file.
 It will print that the file has been written correctly if this is the case.
 Here is an example of the kind of output you will see: